mUstiuQ/Obstacle-Avoiding-Robot/README.md

 - Power the system with a battery pack (6x AA or Li-ion).
 - To easily view look at the schematic image.

+## License
+This project is licensed under the MIT License – feel free to use and modify it.